getmaxun/maxun_docs/docs/robot/introduction.md

 Scrape converts full webpages into clean Markdown, HTML and can capture screenshots.
 Ideal for AI workflows, agents, and document processing.
 No code required.

 ### 3. Crawl
-**Automatically discover and scrape multiple pages from websites.**
-- Intelligent page discovery using sitemaps and link following
-- Configurable crawl scope (domain, subdomain, or path)
-- Filter pages with URL patterns
-- Extract full content from every discovered page
-- Perfect for documentation, blogs, and multi-page content
+Automatically crawl websites to discover, filter, and extract content from every relevant page, with intelligent page discovery, link following and configurable scopes.

 ### 4. Search
 **Perform web searches and scrape results automatically.**